 Having a range of wooden and slate platters is something I highly recommend.
 They can be used to present anything from cheese, mince pies, anti-pasti, cold meats and so much more.
 They’re robust and easy to wipe clean afterwards.
 Mine is a sycamore live edge paddleboard from Smith Originals, (£22), a very small independent carpenter and I love it.
 They also make the most beautiful bespoke tables, wine racks and so much more, so do take a look.

 I hope this Christmas Gift Guide has given you some inspiration.
-As I said, because I have used or worn every single item on it, I can honestly recommend them.Disclosure: Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
-Such links are identified with an asterisk *.
-Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
-You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.
+As I said, because I have used or worn every single item on it, I can honestly recommend them.Disclosures:- I am a paid Brand Ambassador for STEPPER Eyewear - I am a paid Company Ambassador for MAC Eyewear - I am a paid Columnist and Content Creator for Optometry Today - I am an employed optometrist at Benjamin Opticians, Skipton.
+Like most blogs, some posts contain affiliate links (from which I make a small commission if you make a purchase).
+Such links are identified with an asterisk *- Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post - Shop my looks, eyewear and homeware here: https://www.shopltk.com/explore/whatlizzyloves - Thank you for reading and supporting my blog.